Skip to Content

 Massey University's teaching and research departments are divided into five colleges as follows.

 Massey University's College of Sciences' world-leading scientists are internationally-acclaimed and ranked.
-Our programmes of study and research attract world-leading academics and we have active research collaborations with the world's most prestigious scientific institutions.
+Its programmes of study and research attract world-leading academics and they have active research collaborations with the world's most prestigious scientific institutions.

-We demand excellence in our research and bring together experts from several disciplines to focus on four fields to further knowledge and make a difference in New Zealand and the world.
+The College demands excellence in its research and brings together experts from several disciplines to focus on four fields to further knowledge and make a difference in New Zealand and the world.
 Those fields are:

-As one of the country’s leading and largest business schools, Massey Business School is ranked among the top five per cent of business schools globally and is AACSB accredited.
-Massey’s business and management programme has been ranked in the top 200 universities in the world by Quacquarelli Symonds (QS).
-We have programme-specific endorsements in accountancy, finance and aviation.
+As one of the country’s leading and largest business schools, Massey Business School is ranked among the top two per cent of business schools globally.
+It is AACSB accredited and many of its programmes and staff are internationally ranked and accredited as some of the best in the world.

 Page authorised by Director, Marketing